Why your 401(k) needs automatic escalation

 If you already have automatic enrollment it just makes sense

 Automatic enrollment and automatic escalation pair nicely together.
 It’s possible that employees who are already participating in the 401(k) plan have adapted their budgets and enjoy seeing their retirement balance increase.
-But, if they’re not on their way to eventually contributing at least 10 – 15% of their salary, they may not be saving enough.1 Make it simpler for them to save more by adding automatic escalation.
+Make it simpler for them to save more by adding automatic escalation.

-- 81% of participants keep the escalation feature when it’s automatic.2
+- 90% of participants keep the escalation feature when it’s automatic.1

-- Only 7% of eligible participants use an escalation feature when they have to elect it.3
+- Only 11% of eligible participants use an escalation feature when they have to elect it.2

 Employees need your help to save for retirement

 We wanted to know how employees feel about saving for retirement.
 So we asked.
-And they told us they need (and want) your help to increase retirement savings.2 They also told us they feel good about the retirement plan doing some of the work for them through features like automatic enrollment and automatic escalation.2
+And they told us they need (and want) your help to increase retirement savings.1 They also told us they feel good about the retirement plan doing some of the work for them through features like automatic enrollment and automatic escalation.1

-- 83% of participants are okay with automatic contribution escalation.2
+- 82% of participants are okay with automatic contribution escalation.1

 It’s through these features that you could provide the “nudge” your employees need to save more for their retirement.
 Check out the results of our survey.